nhavim/Telco_customer_churn_prediction_capst/README.md

 * Hypothesis 1: Higher plasma glucose levels (PRG) are associated with an increased risk of developing sepsis.

-* Hypothesis 2: Abnormal blood work results, such as high values of PL, SK, and BD2, are indicative of a higher likelihood of sepsis.
+* Hypothesis 2: Abnormal blood work results, such as high PL, SK, and BD2 values, indicate a higher likelihood of sepsis.

-* Hypothesis 3: Older patients are more likely to develop sepsis compared to younger patients.
+* Hypothesis 3: Older patients are more likely to develop sepsis than younger patients.

 * Hypothesis 4: Patients with higher body mass index (BMI) values (M11) have a lower risk of sepsis.

 * Hypothesis 5: Patients without valid insurance cards are more likely to develop sepsis.

-These hypotheses, along with the results of the EDA, contribute to a deeper understanding of the dataset and provide valuable insights for further analysis and model development.
+These hypotheses alongside the EDA, contribute to a deeper understanding of the dataset and provide valuable insights for further analysis and model development.

 ### Business Question
  *  1. What is the overall churn rate for the telecom company during the observed period?
 ![image](https://github.com/user-attachments/assets/24967b33-6986-4467-8730-82f51364cf2c)

- *  2. Are there any specific regions or geographic areas with a higher churn rate compared to others?
+ *  2. Are there any specific regions or geographic areas with a higher churn rate than others?
 ![image](https://github.com/user-attachments/assets/a19c0660-53e5-4fce-b302-d7409801f314)

  *  3. Do customers who have been with the network for a longer tenure exhibit lower churn rates?